clarkevansteenderen/CBC_Tutorials/Lab_docs/Lab_tips.md

 6.5 uL deionised water
 2.0 uL DNA (\~ 100 ng)

 Which makes up a 25 uL volume.
+Preferably, don't leave the PCR machine on hold overnight, as it puts strain on it.
+Store PCR products in the fridge or freezer.

 ## :exclamation: Possible pitfalls <a name = "pitfalls"></a>